DigitalBrainJS/antifreeze2/README.md

 [Time request](https://fwehi.sse.codesandbox.io/time) - light query with 20ms latency

-[Fibonacci request](https://fwehi.sse.codesandbox.io/fibonacci/1000000) - heavy query that take 10s to complete
+[Fibonacci request](https://fwehi.sse.codesandbox.io/fibonacci/1000000) - heavy query that takes 10s to complete

 Note that while a heavy request is being executed, the server continues to process light requests even though it is only running in one thread.